 and more.
 As an innovator and trendsetter, she continues to develop EVE Pearl Beauty Brands.
 Her Reverse Contouring and signature methods are used worldwide to minimize time and maximize results.

-Garrett Immel moved to L.A. in 1985 (at 17) with dreams of movies and creatures in his heart.
+Garrett Immel moved to L.A. in 1985 (at age 17) with dreams of movies and creatures in his heart.
 Encouragement from make-up great William Tuttle gave him the confidence to look for work in make-up labs, which led to sculpting for Craig Reardon.
 By his senior year he was sculpting full-time at a theme park company.
 After college, his first movie as an on-set make-up artist was Army of Darkness

 , where he met his long-time employers, friends and therapists Howard Berger and Greg Nicotero.
 The fruitful 27-year relationships have led to his involvement on many wonderful projects, including seven great years on The Walking Dead

-and most recently working with Berger on The Orville
+and, most recently, working with Berger on The Orville

 Glenn Hetrick’s first foothold in Hollywood was with Optic Nerve as a lab tech, fabricator and painter—later becoming the CEO and reinventing the business model, partnering with longtime friend and collaborator Neville Page, evolving the shop even further into the newly renamed Alchemy Studios.
 Early credits include Buffy, Angel